 - 3 large eggs

 - 2 cups milk

 - 1/2 cup sugar (divided into 1/4 cup ea.)

 - 1/4 tsp. salt

 For me cooking and baking is memory making.
 Often when I remake a recipe from my childhood it sparks a vivid memory.

-When I was making this recipe it brought me way back.
+When I was making this recipe it brought me home to my childhood.
 My dad always brought home St. Joseph’s pastry in March.
-I could hear my dad’s voice when he came home with the pastry saying “I got the St. Joseph’s, they were just made!”
+I could hear my dad’s voice when he came home with the pastry saying “I got the St. Joseph’s, fresh from the oven!”